chenghsuanw/MLDS2018SPRING/hw1/Readme.md

 ### HW 1-1 Shallow vs Deep

-For 1-1-1 Fit a Function
+For 1-1-1 Fit a Function and bonus
 <pre>cd 1-1-1/
 bash 1-1-1.sh</pre>